“Yeah,” Kyla says groggily, rubbing one of her eyes with the heel of her hand as she yanks the door open.

 And again she’s right.
 “I mean, I liked you, I like you…” She smiles almost shyly at me and I grin back.
 “But now, with this, I don’t know, it’s just different.
 This doesn’t seem like you’ve snapped or forced yourself.
 It seems like you’re just here, doing what you want to do and being happy with it.”

 And with this, I debate within myself whether I should tell her what it’s all about, how she’s right about everything she saw and felt, then and now.
 Would she think less of me?
 Would she think more of me?
-Would she treat me different or give me pity, or any of a million different responses that I don’t want?
+Would she treat me differently or give me pity, or any of a million different responses that I don’t want?

 But more importantly, is it fair to keep it from her any longer?

 I can only come to one conclusion.
 And while I’m an extremely private person, as evidenced by the fact that I told no one I was sick when it happened and that no one knows about Erin – not Kyla, the band, Shirley and Sam, and most definitely not Spencer – it’s not fair to keep things from her when she’s clearly so open with me.
 I can’t find a single lying bone in Erin’s body.
-She’s completely open.
+She’s completely honest.
 What you see is what you get, even with her false bravado.
 She doesn’t hide that it’s fake.
 And I know that I should give her the same courtesy, because if I know anything at all about people in general, it’s that they tend to expect a return on what they give.
 I also know that it’s a fair expectation.

 So, I pull the crumpled piece of paper from my pocket and hand it to her.
 She looks at me strangely before opening it and starting to read it out loud.
 The first line stops her in her tracks.